 To sum it up, here is what we can say about online course design and development costs and timeframes, based on our experience and recent research:

-Just for comparison: last June the cost of producing 1 hour of ready online course content was $7,140-35,550 ($21,345 on average) which means that creating an online course is now approximately 12% cheaper.
-The reason for such decrease is that Lecturers on Upwork lowered their hourly rates by $40.
+Just for comparison: the cost of producing 1 hour of the ready online course content was $7,830-$37,365 ($22,598 on average) in January 2019, which means that creating an online course is now cheaper by 2%.
+The reason for such a decrease is that some specialists on Upwork cut their hourly rates.
 If you already sell online courses, consider updating your resources to optimize the costs.
-We should also mention that minimal course creation cost is increased by 24% due to the increase in hourly rates of Project Managers and Development Specialists.
+We should also mention that the maximum course creation cost is reduced by 4% due to decreased “instructional designer” hourly rates on Indeed.com.